santalu/textmatcher/README.md

 `Rule` is simply definition of target boundaries and matching conditions.
 It's also used to apply styles for matching targets.

-There are 3 built-in styles for easy implementation.
+There are 3 built-in rules for easy implementation.
 This can be changed in future according to needs.

 1. [`SimpleRule`](https://github.com/santalu/textmatcher/blob/master/library/src/main/java/com/santalu/textmatcher/rule/SimpleRule.kt) is a open class which takes `prefixes`, `allowedCharacters` and `style` as parameter which matches targets starting with `prefixes` and ending with space or any word breaking character.